rackerlabs/support-how-to/content/managed-operations/managed-operations-faq.md

 Cloud Servers with a Managed Operations Service Level extends the enhanced managed support level from our Managed Hosting offering into our Cloud offering.
-The Managed Operations Service Level provides an additional level of support that includes monitoring, OS and application infrastructure layer support, and technical guidance for your Cloud Servers.
+The Managed Operations Service Level provides an additional level of support that includes monitoring, OS, and application infrastructure layer support, and technical guidance for your Cloud Servers.